 Research Degrees (PhD)

 The Centre for Global Mental Health specialises in providing high quality PhD training opportunities in topics related to Global Mental Health, and offers students a broad range of possible PhD supervisors to gain the skills they will need for a career in mental health research.
-The research projects are mainly based in low and middle income countries, with supervision provided locally as well as by academics based in the UK.
+The research projects are mainly based in, but are not restricted to, low and middle income countries, with supervision provided locally as well as by academics based in the UK.
+Research focusing on inequities within high-income countries, exploring socio-cultural perspectives to explore contextually- and culturally-appropriate care for persons living with mental health conditions are also included in the range of research carried out by staff and students at Centre for Global Mental Health.

-Students register at either the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London, or the London School of Hygiene & Tropical Medicine (LSHTM), depending on which institution their lead supervisor is based.
+Students register at either the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London, or the London School of Hygiene & Tropical Medicine (LSHTM), depending on the institution in which their lead supervisor is based.
 Joint supervision across institutions is possible, although students will be registered at only 1 institution (the institution of their lead supervisor), and will receive their degree from this institution.

 Research Areas